felixangell/biodefence/README.md

 - index.js - this is where to start!
 - state.js - simple game_state boilerplate stuff

+Entities in the physics engine are rendered from the centre?
+So we take off half the width andh eight from the x/y position when rendering.

 ### game loop
 There is a game loop in `src/index.js`, specifically the start method of the Game class.
 This sets up a loop that runs (hard coded) at 60 fps, i.e. 60 iterations a second.